 Online employment search resources are expanding quickly.
 The Internet is now the best place to access information about employment in Portugal.
 However, it is always best to use as many different employment search sources as possible to find open positions.
 This includes national, regional, local, government, college, university and company websites.

 Speculative applications, especially for recent graduates, are an important route to employment in Portugal.
-Working in a holiday or a temporary employment in the tourist sector can be a good stepping-stone to more permanent work.
+Working on a holiday or temporary employment in the tourist sector can be a good stepping-stone to more permanent work.
 Networking is very important in Portugal – use your personal contacts!

 With employment quite often, it is not what you know but whom you know